EthanThePorter/Notion/README.md

 # Introduction

-This client was created to interface with Notion using the official API using Python.
+This client was created to interface with Notion using the official API and Python.
 # Setup

 A Notion integration must be made before using this client.
 Click [here](https://developers.notion.com/docs/getting-started) for more infromation.